cpp-pre/json/README.md

 That's why we named it pre, like pre::boost.

 ## Getting started
-The library is header only, but has dependencies on Boost 1.59.0 and nlohmann-json.
+The library is header only, but has dependencies on :
+  * Boost 1.60.0
+  * nlohmann-json

 ### With hunter CMake Package manager
 Simply drop in your CMakeLists.txt the following :